 Residents are assigned to a variety of sites for ½ day-1 day sessions and to various schools from elementary through high school.
 Examples include WIC program, daycare licensing, hospice, child protection team along with foster family home visitation.

 Residents have a set of activities to complete for each site.
 In addition, there are a variety of independent study activities that are done throughout the month.
-Residents during both the ambulatory rotation and advocacy spend time on the Ronald McDonald Care Mobile.
-After this initial exposure, residents can opt for a more intensive elective later in their training in School Health, Child Abuse/Neglect with the Child Protection Team or by conducting an advocacy project.
+After this initial exposure, residents can opt for a more intensive elective later in their training in School Health, Child Abuse/Neglect with the Child Protection Team, Rural Health, or by conducting an advocacy project.

-- • Participation in annual events such as the Festival of States and Gasparilla Children's Parade
+- Participation in annual events such as the YMCA's Healthy Kids Day

 Legislative Advocacy and the AAP

-Residents have participated in legislative activities by attending Children's Week in Tallahassee and AAP Legislative Conferences in Washington DC as well as actively participating in the AAP Resident Section.
+Residents have participated in legislative activities by attending Children's Week in Tallahassee and AAP Legislative Conferences in Washington, DC as well as actively participating in the AAP Resident Section both in state and nationally.
 Florida has an extremely active Resident Section for which USF Residents have provided key leadership.
 USF Residents have served as Chair of the section many times in recent years and Dr. Dabrow, Program Director, has served as the group’s faculty advisor since its inception.
 She serves on the FL AAP Executive Board and on the National AAP Committee for Resident Scholarships.
-Dr. Pelaez, general pediatric faculty, serves on the national AAP as the FL representative for the Young Physician’s Section.

 Many of our residents have been applied for and been awarded AAP CATCH grants.
-Recent projects have involved providing health care and education to refugee families, peer support for obese children and Drs.
-Soni and Endaya hope to provide dental and nutrition education to underserved children and their families.
+Past projects have involved providing health care and education to refugee families and peer support for obese children along with last year focusing on resilience in families.